chanan-hash/System-Programing-B/Assignment4/Readme.md

 For each tree that is not a `binary-tree` the 3 simple tree traversal (pre/in/post-order) we used DFS, as the guids of the assignment

 Each Irerator is a nested class in the tree class.
-Each iterator is implementing it's own way for iteration (how to use the == operator, and what the ++ operator will show next, and the iteration itself).
+Each iterator is implementing it's own way for iteration (how to use the == operator, and what the ++ operator will show next, how to get the value by * ,and the iteration itself, etc).

 After this in for each iterator, there is the function the activates it, for example:
 `begin_BFS()` - returning the BFS iteratos from the root